 How to Prevent Centipedes from Getting in Your House

 While centipedes aren’t necessarily dangerous to humans via their bite, having them in your house is not ideal for your health and the health of your home.
-To prevent centipedes from being attracted to your house, we recommend:
+To prevent centipedes from being attracted to your house, we recommend the following:

 - Reduce openings in your Home: Sealing cracks and gaps in your foundation, walls, and any other structures leading inside will prevent centipedes and other pests from getting through them.